Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

 - Host discussions in relevant Discord channels to continue gathering diverse insights from the community regarding AI emotions and their portrayal contextually.
 - Conduct a series of engaging workshops aimed at exploring cultural interpretations of AI emotions among different demographics and backgrounds.
 - **Community Discussions**:
-  - Hosted discussions in relevant Discord channels to gather diverse insights from the community regarding AI emotions and their portrayal contextually.
+  - Host discussions in relevant Discord channels to gather diverse insights from the community regarding AI emotions and their portrayal contextually.
 - Conduct a series of engaging workshops aimed at exploring cultural interpretations of AI emotions among different demographics and backgrounds.
 - Host discussions in relevant Discord channels to gather diverse insights from the community regarding AI emotions and their portrayal contextually.
 - Conduct a series of engaging workshops aimed at exploring cultural interpretations of AI emotions among different demographics and backgrounds.